-Daily average dissolved oxygen for 2012 depicts the usual annual trend, Shasta River with the lowest daily averages, Scott next and the Salmon River the highest daily average DO.
-The lowest DO levels occurred in late June to early August, this is the general trend at all tributary sites from 2008-2012 (Figures 19 -25).
+Daily average dissolved oxygen for 2013 depicts the usual annual trend, Shasta River with the lowest daily averages, Scott next and the Salmon River the highest daily average DO.
+The lowest DO levels occurred in June to August, this is the general trend at all tributary sites from 2009-2013 (Figures 19 -25).
+However, 2013 spring-time DO averages were the lowest in all tributaries than we have seen in the past 5 years of monitoring.
+This time period corresponds with the outmigration of Coho salmon from the tributaries.

 The NCRWQCB Basin Plan establishes water quality objectives for each tributary based on instantaneous readings.
-The Shasta dropped below the DO threshold (x>7 mg/L) between the end of July and mid-August (Figure 21).
-The Scott River dropped below the threshold (x>7 mg/L) only for a short period in mid-August.
-The Salmon River dropped below its threshold (x>9 mg/L) the longest, between early July through the end of August (Figure 25).
+The Scott River did not drop below the water quality objective of (x>7 mg/L).
+The Shasta dropped below the DO threshold (x>7 mg/L) between the June and August (Figure 21).
+The Salmon River dropped below its threshold (x>9 mg/L) the longest, between early July through the end of September (Figure 25).

-Figure 39.
-Daily average dissolved oxygen for Salmon, Scott and Shasta River, 2012.
+Figure 19.
+Daily average dissolved oxygen for Salmon, Scott and Shasta River, 2013.

-Figure 40.
-Daily average dissolved oxygen concentrations for the Shasta River from 2008-2012.
+Figure 20.
+Daily average dissolved oxygen concentrations for the Shasta River from 2009-2013.

 Figure 21.
-Instantaneous dissolved oxygen recorded every 30-minutes for the mouth of the Shasta River (SH) in 2012.
+Instantaneous dissolved oxygen recorded every 30-minutes for the mouth of the Shasta River (SH) in 2013.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Shasta River, >7mg/L.

 Figure 22.
-Daily average dissolved oxygen concentrations for the Scott River from 2008-2012.
+Daily average dissolved oxygen concentrations for the Scott River from 2009-2013.

 Figure 23.
-Instantaneous dissolved oxygen readings recorded every 30-minutes for the mouth of the Scott River (SC) in 2012.
+Instantaneous dissolved oxygen readings recorded every 30-minutes for the mouth of the Scott River (SC) in 2013.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Scott River, >7mg/L.

 Figure 24.
-Daily average dissolved oxygen concentrations for the Salmon River from 2008-2012.
+Daily average dissolved oxygen concentrations for the Salmon River from 2009-2013.

-Figure 25: Instantaneous dissolved oxygen readings recorded every 30 minutes for the mouth of the Salmon River (SA) in 2012.
+Figure 25: Instantaneous dissolved oxygen readings recorded every 30 minutes for the mouth of the Salmon River (SA) in 2013.
 The red line indicates the NCRWQCB Basin Plan site specific dissolved oxygen water quality objective for Salmon River, >9mg/L.